 Metal basket muzzle is the best protection for an aggressive dog.
 It is sturdier than the plastic one, your Pitbull won’t be able to easily break it.
 The downside, the metal will freeze or heat up in extreme weather, and also it can be a tool for your dog to hurt another person or dog just by banging his mouth.

-Is also called grooming muzzle or occlusion muzzle.
-This fabric muzzle can only be used for a short-time period since the muzzle shouts your dog mouth close and therefore restrict your dog’s ability to pant, eat, or drink.
-This restriction is necessary for short needs for example when visiting groomer.
+This muzzle Is also called grooming muzzle or occlusion muzzle.
+This fabric muzzle can only be used for a short time period since the muzzle shouts your dog mouth close and therefore restrict your dog’s ability to pant, eat, or drink.
+This restriction is necessary for short needs for example when visiting the groomer.

 The snout area has big holes to provide ease of breathing and drinking.
 One of the most popular Jafco muzzles is the transparent-design muzzle where you can easily see through your dog’s facial expression to know your dog’s condition and feeling.

 The funny muzzle has been gained a lot of popularity in recent years offering a style and design that are different from the traditional ones.
 The funny design will help the people or children around the muzzled dog relaxed.
 One of the most popular examples of funny muzzles is silicone muzzle.
 Silicone muzzle can be molded and shaped into any shape, and one of the most popular is the duckbill-shaped one.

 Homemade Dog Muzzle

 And the last on our list is a homemade muzzle.
 This homemade muzzle is only used temporarily in an emergency situation where there is a risk of your dog biting.
 You can watch a video below on how to make a temporary homemade dog muzzle:

 A muzzle is not a replacement for proper training.